Corporate head office and manufacturing facilities.

 Beginning on the Central Coast in 1989, Borg has actively invested in sites around Somersby, Charmhaven, and Gosford, aiming to create more jobs in regional communities.
 With over 550 employees on the Central Coast, Borg is a major employer and proud to partner with local communities.

-Production facilities on the Central Coast include door manufacturing, decorative board products through polytec and Australian Panel Products.
+Production facilities on the Central Coast include door manufacturing, decorative board products through polytec and Australian Panels.
 These facilities are supported through the Crossmuller brand through Automation, Electrical and Manufacturing, creating state-of-the-art technology for cohesive processing.

 Workplace Industry Training (WIT) supports each brand on the Central Coast by offering high risk work training and assessment for an array of national competency units.